Electronic Conveyancing ( E-conveyancing) – If Applicable

 Client Authorisation and Verification of Identity

 We require your authority to use e-conveyancing for the settlement of the transaction.
 That authority must be provided in the form of a Client Authorisation.
 A separate authorisation form must be signed by each Buyer.
-If Electronic Conveyancing (e-conveyancing) is to be used, we will contact you closer to settlement to discuss arrangements for the signing of a Client Authorisation.Request Free Consultation
+If Electronic Conveyancing (e-conveyancing) is to be used, we will contact you closer to settlement to discuss arrangements for the signing of a Client Authorisation.Request Evaluation

 As a Client Authorisation allows us to undertake the settlement of the transaction on your behalf (and to sign documents for you), we are required to undertake a prescribed process to verify your identity.
 This will require you to attend our office for a face-to-face meeting where you will need to produce identity documents and sign the Client Authorisation.
 If a face-to-face meeting is not possible, an agent can undertake the verification of the identity process.

 Although the system may have advantages for the parties in relation to the efficiency of arranging settlement and the transfer of funds, a party contemplating the use of e-conveyancing should be aware of the following risks: